loveencounterflow/interlap/README.md

 * duties of instances:
 	* carriers of a few standard attributes (`d.size` in this case)
 	* serve as caching mechanism (instances may hold references to objects that implement functionalities)
-	* 'being an instance of a class' serves as 'product certification labels'; given we allow only valid inputs to build expected structures (and assuming absence of bugs), then—since instances are frozen—we can be sure at any later point in time that a `d` for which `d instanceof D` holds is also valid; there is no change management
+	* 'being an instance of a class' serves as 'product certification label'; given we allow only valid inputs to build expected structures (and assuming absence of bugs), then—since instances are frozen—we can be sure at any later point in time that a `d` for which `d instanceof D` holds is also valid; there is no change management